ericallam/docrails/guides/source/contributing_to_ruby_on_rails.md

 $ bundle exec rails new ~/my-test-app --dev
 ```

-The application generated in `~/my-test-app` runs against your local branch
-and in particular sees any modifications upon server reboot.
+The application generated in `~/my-test-app` runs against your local branch and in particular sees any modifications upon server reboot.

-### Write Your Code ###
+### Write Your Code

 Now get busy and add/edit code.
-You're on your branch now, so you can write whatever you want (you can check to make sure you're on the right branch with `git branch -a`).
+You're on your branch now, so you can write whatever you want (make sure you're on the right branch with `git branch -a`).
 But if you're planning to submit your change back for inclusion in Rails, keep a few things in mind:

 * Get the code right.
 * Use Rails idioms and helpers.
 * Include tests that fail without your code, and pass with it.
 * Update the (surrounding) documentation, examples elsewhere, and the guides: whatever is affected by your contribution.

-It is not customary in Rails to run the full test suite before pushing changes.
-The railties test suite in particular takes a long time, and even more if the source code is mounted in `/vagrant` as happens in the recommended workflow with the [rails-dev-box](https://github.com/rails/rails-dev-box).

-As a compromise, test what your code obviously affects, and if the change is not in railties, run the whole test suite of the affected component.
-If all tests are passing, that's enough to propose your contribution.
-We have [Travis CI](https://travis-ci.org/rails/rails) as a safety net for catching unexpected breakages elsewhere.

 TIP: Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Rails will generally not be accepted.

-#### Follow the Coding Conventions
+#### Railsコーディングルールに従う

 Rails follows a simple set of coding style conventions: